A Marketing Manifesto

 (nb: At least, I hope what you see here will be easily recognized.
 If not, that’s ok.
 But if you will indulge me, and you have the time, I’m confident we will get there.)

-- Our Vision: Resilience for adapting and succeeding in a COVID environment
+- The Goal: Build a resilient practice for adapting and succeeding in a COVID environment (and beyond)

 - Postulate 1: Rethink how you think about things